Plant-Root-Soil-Interactions-Modelling/dumux-rosi/experimental/fixedPointIter/readme.md

-# tell tobias
+# tell
 empirical min loop number
 wehre/when might error be thrown

 see where time checks are

-currently plant-soil solute flow defined outside of iteration loop. will be different for Tobias
+currently plant-soil solute flow defined outside of iteration loop. will be different for N or P simulation

 9c:
 1		2	3	4	5	6	7	8		9